opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 ## Match Action Paradigm ##

-SAI P4 Extension Object models dataplane features like P4 table entitites.
+SAI P4 Extension Object models dataplane features like P4 table entities.
 Each table can be viewed as a match action unit.
-Each match action unit desribes a finite set of match keys derived from packet header fields and metadata, as well as a finite set of actions.
+Each match action unit describes a finite set of match keys derived from packet header fields and metadata, as well as a finite set of actions.
 Actions operate over packet metadata and header fields and modify these fields based on action parameters as inputs.
 The match action paradigm for data plane description is described in detail at [P4-16 Spec | Tables](https://p4.org/p4-spec/docs/P4-16-v1.0.0-spec.html#sec-tables)